Meet the GCEDC's Professional Staff

 Before joining the Genesee County Economic Development Center, Lezlie spent six years working in public accounting.
 She specialized in audits and internal control reviews of government and not-for-profit entities, with extensive experience performing Single Audits.
 Lezlie’s experience also includes preparation of individual, partnership and corporate tax returns.

-Currently as CFO, Lezlie is responsible for directing, coordinating, and maintaining the accounting system for the GCEDC.
+As CFO, Lezlie is responsible for directing, coordinating, and maintaining the accounting system for the GCEDC.
 She oversees cash flow planning, budget preparation, internal controls, procurement policies, and portfolio management, as well as grant and loan funds.

 Lezlie is a member of the American Institute of Certified Public Accountants and the New York State Society of Public Accountants.
 She has volunteered for several tax seasons with VITA (Volunteer Income Tax Assistance).
 Lezlie served as Treasurer for Sunshine Nursery School in LeRoy for 4 years.
 She resides in LeRoy with her husband Andy and two daughters.